 Freedom to Read Statement and the

 Freedom to View statement as adopted by the American Library Association.
 In accordance with these statements, the Library recognizes that some materials may be controversial and that any given item may concern some customers.
 Without anticipated approval or disapproval, selections will be made solely on the merits of the work in relation to the building of the collection and to serving the interests of Library customers.
 Responsibility for the reading, viewing and listening choices of minors rests with their parents or guardians.
-Limitations on access to public computer workstations or collections/formats may be requested for a minor child by his or her parent or legal guardian.
+Limitations on access to public computer workstations or collections/formats may be requested for a minor child by that child's parent or legal guardian.
 No other age-based restrictions on access to Library materials will be enforced, except by statutory requirement.